Las Vegas sports travel guide

 Being in a Las Vegas casino resort these days is a lot like being on a cruise ship — you can have days worth of fun and excitement without ever leaving the building.
-But Vegas has grown by leaps and bounds as a metropolis over the last 20 years, meaning there are plenty of attractions away from the Strip worth visiting.
+But Vegas has grown by leaps and bounds as a metropolis over the last 20 years, meaning there are plenty of attractions outside the resorts worth visiting.

 Outdoorsy types can get out of the city proper and go hiking at nearby Red Rock Canyon, about a 30-minute drive beyond the western edge of the city.